dploeger/django-restviews/README.md

 manipulation.
 Having the API and not the web UI as a first class citizen is a primary goal of an API-based approach.

-The problem is, that you loose a whole bunch of speed if you have to leave Django's wonderful generic class based views behind and recreate the same functionality the AJAX/API-way.
+The problem is, that you loose a whole bunch of development speed if you have to leave Django's wonderful generic class based views behind and recreate the same functionality the AJAX/API-way.

 Django-Restviews helps you by offering a complete CrUD-framework (Create, Update, Delete) and a data grid that all use the API for data retrieval and